 The law "doesn't allow" inviting missionaries

-Andrei Kovalev, spokesperson for the Church of Jesus Christ of Latter-day Saints, which is known for its strong missionary movement, told Forum 18 on 25 November that their community does not have foreign missionaries and does not invite them "because the law doesn't allow it".
+Andrei Kovalev, spokesperson for the Church of Jesus Christ of Latter-day Saints (commonly known as the Mormons), which is known for its strong missionary movement, told Forum 18 on 25 November that their community does not have foreign missionaries and does not invite them "because the law doesn't allow it".
 He said that his Church has foreign volunteers working at some projects, but stressed that these projects are not related to religion.

 A representative of Minsk Jewish community Beis Isroel, who did not give his name, told Forum 18 on 28 November that they used to invite foreigners for religious purposes but now it is not necessary.
 "We have no problems with the authorities," he assured Forum 18.